Madison Tergar Community

 4:00—5:30pm

-This discussion group meets via Zoom every second and fourth Wednesday of the month to discuss the Blueprints of Awakening transmission from Vajrayana Online (online only).
+This discussion group meets via Zoom every first and third Wednesday of the month to discuss the Blueprints of Awakening transmission from Vajrayana Online (online only).
 Meetings are held from 4 pm to 5:30 pm with rotating moderators.
 For more information, please contact [email protected].

 Nectar of the Path Practice